Vinovia

 Vinovia or Vinovium was a Roman fort and settlement situated just over 1 mi to the north of the town of Bishop Auckland on the banks of the River Wear in County Durham, England.
 The fort was the site of a hamlet until the late Middle Ages, but the modern-day village of Binchester is about 2 mi to the east, near Spennymoor.
 The ruins are now known as the Binchester Roman Fort.

-History of the fort and vicus
+History

 The fort

 Reconstruction of Vinovia in the virtual universe of Second Life.